An In-Depth Analysis of Adversarial Discriminative Domain Adaptation for Digit Classification: Results

 \subsection{Quantitative Analysis}

 \cref{tab:prelim_acc} provides the preliminary accuracies for each dataset when the base model is evaluated on test data from the source domain.
 Note that the base models trained on MNIST and USPS achieve significantly higher accuracies compared to SVHN.
-This is likely due to the fact that SVHN contains images where multiple digits may appear in the same image whereas MNIST and USPS have only one digit per image; MNIST and USPS also only contain grayscale images whereas SVHN contains RGB images.
+This is likely due to the fact that SVHN contains images where multiple digits may appear in the same image whereas MNIST and USPS have only one digit per image.

 \cref{tab:accs} displays three different accuracies for each possible combination of source-target domains.

 Comparing the baseline and ADDA-target accuracies, we find that ADDA improves generalization across all domain shifts except for USPS $\rightarrow$ SVHN.
 The largest improvement occurs in MNIST $\rightarrow$ USPS with a $0.2581$ increase in accuracy while the worst improvement occurs in USPS $\rightarrow$ SVHN for a $0.0025$ \emph{decrease} in accuracy.
 The two largest improvements in accuracy occur in MNIST $\rightarrow$ USPS and USPS $\rightarrow$ MNIST, which is expected as these two datasets are the most similar to one another.
 Interestingly, all domain shifts that contain MNIST as either the source or target show significant improvements compared to other source-target combinations.
 The average increase in accuracy among source-target combinations containing MNIST is $0.1657$, whereas the remaining two combinations have changes in accuracy of $0.009$ and $-0.0025$.